Shadowlands (video game): Development

 The Amiga version of Shadowlands began development in November 1990, and was released in March 1992.
 British gaming magazine The One interviewed Dean Lester, the designer for Shadowlands' Amiga version, for information regarding its development in a pre-release interview.
 Shadowlands was conceived due to the popularity of RPGs at the time, with Lester particularly citing Dungeon Master's success, stating that "We'd all played and enjoyed Dungeon Master and we were looking forward to a really long project as well.
 We'd only had about six months on a lot of our previous work, particularly, the coin-op conversions, and we felt that a 12-month project would really show what we could achieve."
-Due to Dungeon Master's impact on the 16-bit gaming scene, Lester notes RPGs as an 'increasingly important element of the gaming market in the future', further stating that "Expectations are getting higher as standards improve, and the best way to fufil [sic] those expectations is with a complex mouse-driven strategy game, not just another shoot'em up."
+Due to Dungeon Master's impact on the 16-bit gaming scene, Lester notes RPGs as an 'increasingly important element of the gaming market in the future', further stating that "Expectations are getting higher as standards improve, and the best way to fulfil those expectations is with a complex mouse-driven strategy game, not just another shoot'em up."
 Shadowlands is designed with an 'arcade-style' isometric viewpoint and its controls & UI are 'simplified' due to Lester's design philosophy that "if a game system is relatively familiar to games players, it has more chance of success".

 Shadowlands utilizes burst scrolling, stating in regards to this design decision that "A burst scrolling isometric game is rare: flick-screen RPGs tend to be room-based and lose integrity; and it would be unplayable if the screen scrolled every time a character moved."
 Further expressing Dungeon Master as an inspiration, Lester states that "There are lots of things we liked about Dungeon Master but we wanted to do it differently.
 So we divided the game into components, such as the view, lighting, fighting and control system, and we tried to combine some of the breakthroughs they made with our own input."
 Lester notes his belief that Shadowlands' difficulty comes not from its scope, but "the combination of puzzles, monsters, traps and loads of objects to find and use.
 We reckon that if players want to discover everything they'll have to spend an average of six to seven hours on every level ...
 There'll be several different ways to complete each stage, allowing you to progress in a random fashion - if the structure was too linear it would ruin the fun."
 Poisoned food was considered as an addition to Shadowlands during development, however Lester notes his hesitance in doing so, expressing that "there's nothing more annoying than searching for something for ages, and then eating it only to find it kills you.
 We've tried as far as possible to take out all the frustration."